department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

   </li>
 </ol>

-### Filing a claim for a service member, Reservist, or Guard member who was not on active duty when they died
+### What if I need to file a claim for a service member, Reservist, or Guard member who was not on active duty when they died?

-If you want to file an SGLI claim for a Reservist or National Guard member or a service member who was not on active duty when they died, you need to include these documents with your SGLI claim:
+If you want to file an SGLI claim for a service member, Reservist, or  National Guard who wasn't on active duty when they died, you need to include these documents with your SGLI claim:

 - A copy (or photocopy) of the death certificate, <strong>and</strong>
 - Certificate of Release or Discharge from Active Duty (DD Form 214), <strong>or</strong>